 The underlying ethos of the toolkit is that students can use it in their own time, do research about issues concerning them, and come back to it when particular difficulties arise.

 The toolkit is freely available for universities to adopt and adapt.
-We invite universities in Europe to use the free toolkit.
-Built on an open-source platform, the toolkit is currently available in English, Finnish, Dutch, Polish and Spanish.
+Built on an open-source platform, the toolkit is currently available in English only but translations are possible.
 We can help with the initial set up and give advice on how best to support your students on the autism spectrum.

 Each toolkit comes pre-installed with some content.
 However, adaptation and further extension is recommended as much of the information autistic students want is specific to each institution, e.g. the support services available at that institution and details of the buildings, people and infrastructure.